-Though the ASDB only yielded four registered archaeological sites within 1 km of the Transmission Line - Route A study area, other notable sites have been discovered in the surrounding region, beyond of the 1 km buffer the MTCS provides in their records.
+Though the ASDB only yielded five registered archaeological sites within the Transmission Line - Route B study area, other notable sites have been discovered in the surrounding region, beyond the 1 km buffer the MTCS provides in their records.
 These are important to note because of the lack of discovery of archaeological sites, which points towards the lack of archaeological work conducted in the area, not necessarily that there are none present.
-These are listed in Table 4 below, and consist primarily of findspots located by J.V Wright in 1961.
+These are listed in Table 6 below, and consist primarily of findspots located by J.V.
+Wright in 1961.
 Unfortunately, the original document containing the descriptions of these finds could not be located so much of the information is missing.
+Table 6 details the archaeological sites located beyond 1 km of the Transmission Line - Route B study area.